Beyoncé Is Right: My Hair Isn't Anyone's Business

 AdvertisementADVERTISEMENT

-Black women in droves have, naturally, had a huge response to Beyoncé’s video on social media — especially agreeing with the opinion that our hair, which is so often scrutinized, policed, and politicized, is our business in a wig or not.
+Black women in droves have, naturally, had a huge response to Beyoncé’s video on social media — especially agreeing with the opinion that our hair, which is so often scrutinised, policed and politicised, is our business in a wig or not.
 “I love the video and how she said that’s her business because it is,” commented one Unbothered reader.
 Another said, “No one required any of the other owners of hair care lines to ‘show us’ [their hair].”
 “Can we shut down the ‘bald Black women' stigma in 2024,” said another person on Instagram.

 It should go without saying that, like Beyoncé, long, healthy natural hair is achievable for Black women, despite long-held misconceptions about the capabilities of Black hair textures.
 It all comes down to genetics and healthy and consistent hair practices.
 However, we’re in danger of creeping back into the all too familiar territory of only associating long natural hair, especially looser curl patterns, as the only hair that is deemed desirable within the Black community.
 Beyoncé’s wash day routine video has triggered comments from fans talking about their own long hair lengths and not being “bald-headed” underneath their wigs and weaves.